Pinjasaur/project-scaffolder/README.md

 1. `git clone` the repo
 2. `cd` to the repo root
 3. Run `yarn`
-4. `node build.js`
+4. Run `node build.js`
+5. Answer the questions
-5. Move the contents of the `scaffold/` to your desired place
+6. Move the contents of the `scaffold/` to your desired place